drb80/CS1030-Fall-2025-007-Assignment-03/README.md

-# CS1030-Fall-2025-001-Assignment-02
+# CS1030-Fall-2025-001-Assignment-03

 For this assignment, download the updown.html file and run it by opening the file in your browser.
-You should see a "0" and a single "+" button.
-When the button is clicked, the number will increase by one.
-Your task is to add a "-" button that decreases the value, and complete the comments where specified.
+It is similar to assignment 02, but there is now a field where you can enter a number directly.
+Add the '-', and now "*2", "/2", squared, and square root.

 ## Your name